gvwilson/thirdbit/src/fiction/in-heck/index.md

 The one they had followed clambered up the trunk of a fallen tree and tucked its legs beneath itself.

-Something Gumption immediately christened a storkbot stepped forward.
+Something Gumption immediately christened a storkbot clacked its beak.
-"Explain your presence!" it demanded in a reedy voice that reminded Gumption of a poorly-played harmonica.
+"Explain your presence,"
+it demanded.
+Or no, not it.
+The bots had spoken together,
+but even that wasn't right.
+One hummed,
+another clicked,
+and another went *brr* at just the right moment for the sounds the made to form words that came from nowhere and everywhere.

 "We're looking for a friend of ours,"
-Gumption ventured.
+Gumption said.
-"She was taken by a helibot just an hour ago.
+"She was taken by a flying bot just an hour ago.
 We were hoping—"

 A rustle ran through the assembled bots.
 "These do not like flyers,"
-the storkbot wheezed.
+they said.
 "These do not wish to attract their attention."

 "The one who was taken has been a friend to many free bots," Dockety said.

-"Breathers are not friend,"
+"Breathers are not friends,"
-the stork snapped back.
-The other bots twittered and warbled in agreement.
+the bots whispered and warbled.

 "These *organics* are,"
 Dockety replied firmly.
 "If that is not sufficient incentive for collaboration, this one offers parts and assistance with repairs."

-More twittering and warbling ensued.
+The bots were silent for a moment.
 "The offer is enticing,"
-the storkbot said,
-"But depends upon your survival.
+they finally allowed.
-These believe that if you pursue your friend, the odds of you fulfilling your side of a bargain would be significantly diminished."
+"But these believe that if you pursue your friend, the odds of you fulfilling your side of a bargain would be significantly diminished."

 "Then provide more information and increase the probability,"